olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 ### 4.1 Results

-Using [stratified 10-fold cross-validation]([1]), the [auROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) was the metric used to evaluate the performance of the classifiers for mortality prediction and recorded in the table below.
-The scores were also compared with sklearn's implementation of logistic regression and linear SVM and yielded identical results.
+I evaluated the performance of my model using the [auROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) as the evaluation metric for mortality prediction and recorded the results in the table below using stratified 10-fold cross-validation.
+[Stratified 10-fold cross-validation]([1]) gives a good estimate for the performance of our model, as the data is divided into k equally sized folds in such a way that labels in each partition are roughly the same.
+I also compared the scores with sklearn's implementation of logistic regression and linear SVM and yielded identical results.
 Finally, I compared the result with [XGBoost](xgboost.readthedocs.io), which is a popular algorithm used in Kaggle competitions.

 | Classifier          | Mean AUC across 10 folds (%) |
 |---------------------|--------------------|